-The State intends to utilize up to 1/5 percent of the current valuation of the CWSRF Revolving Fund for administration and technical assistance projects, pursuant to section 603(d)(7) of the CWA.
+The State intends to utilize up to 1/5 percent of the current valuation of the CWSRF Revolving Fund for administration and technical assistance, pursuant to section 603(d)(7) of the CWA.
 The valuation calculation shall be based upon "Total Net Position" of the Fund as determined by the Comptroller of the Treasury state fiscal yearend (June 30) and reported in the Annual Audit.
-The net position of the CWSRF fund balance for the State FY 2019 is yet to be available and therefore, we estimate that approximately \$2,200,000 will be allocated for administration, management, and operation of the CWSRF Loan Program.
+The net position of the CWSRF fund balance for the State FY 2022 is yet to be available and therefore, we estimate approximately \$2,500,000 may be allocated for administration, management, and operation of the CWSRF Loan Program.

-The administrative support includes salaries and benefits of employees; travel of staff relating to project management, conferences, seminars, and workshops; training contracts and state employees; general office supplies; equipment purchases (as needed), communication and printing, and rent of office space.
+The administrative support includes salaries and benefits of employees; travel of staff relating to project management, conferences, seminars, and workshops; technical assistance contracts, training for state employees; general office supplies; equipment purchases (as needed), communication and printing, and rent of office space.
 Funds may also be used for monitoring activities relative to nutrient / plant optimization projects.